TianlaiProject/tlpipe/README.rst

 Documentation can be found at `<http://tianlaiproject.github.io/tlpipe/>`_.

-Another documentation which does not build so successful can be found at `<http://tlpipe.readthedocs.io/en/latest/>`_.
+Another documentation which does not build so successful can be found at `<http://tlpipe.readthedocs.io/en/latest/>`_, which will usually be more up to date.